tinyplex/tinybase/site/home/index.md

 > ## Synchronize between devices.
 >
 > The MergeableStore type acts as a native CRDT, letting you merge data and
-> synchronize it between clients and systems.
-The synchronization protocol can
+> synchronize it between clients and systems - or even a server.
+The
-> run over WebSockets, the browser BroadcastChannel, or your own custom
+> synchronization protocol can run over WebSockets, the browser
-> synchronization medium.
+> BroadcastChannel, or your own custom synchronization medium.
 >
 > Read more about these techniques in the Synchronization guides.